mfaiz6/digits-app/README.md

 # Digits Web App

-This project is built for the purpose of an
+This project is built for the purpose of an assignment.

 ## Step 1